 Not only do avocados increase antioxidant absorption from other foods, they are also high in antioxidants themselves.

-One study showed that it may help reduce side effects of chemotherapy in human lymphocytes (31).
+Test-tube studies suggest that it may help reduce side effects of chemotherapy in human lymphocytes (31).

 There is some evidence that avocados are a weight loss friendly food.